ghulepati/ghule-portfolio/Final_Project_SaiGhule_Part_II.md

 ### Looking Ahead - Challenges and Opportunities
 Key areas for improvement
 Role of policy, education, and cultural change
+I plan to have three boxes, one with opportunities one with challenges and the middle one with a unique question with directs to our call of action.

 ### Conclusion - Inspiring Action
 Recap of key insights